What did you experience at work today? Was it satisfying? Frustrating? Exciting? Boring? Energizing? Tiring? Does what

 This question led us to embark on a new approach.
 Rather than expecting the managers to coordinate the improvement of their employees’ experiences, we went to the source of those experiences: the employees themselves.
 In our next round of initiatives, we facilitated a process in which the participants were brought together to reflect, ideate and plan actions to improve their own experience.
 We asked each individual to recall times when they had experienced something very satisfying at work.
 Then, we had them recall the factors that came together to make those experiences satisfying.
 We used a similar approach to pull together some data on less satisfying work experiences.

 Having established a data set for each participant, we distributed quick summaries of research from a broad range of potentially relevant fields.
 The participants looked for data to help them make sense of their own experiences.
 Next, we provided them with simple planning tools and a peer coaching framework that enabled them to consciously plan experiments to create more satisfying experiences in the next few weeks.
 After some workplace experimentation, we followed up with sessions in which they shared what they had learned so they could integrate elements of each other’s experiments.
 We also provided them with self-management tools.
-They used behavioral nudges to help themselves and each other convert their experiments into sustainable habits.
+They designed and integrated behavioral nudges into their own routines to convert their experiments into sustainable, automated habits.